JOINT SPSSI-EASP INTERNATIONAL CONFERENCES

 Proposals are invited for grants to support small, international conferences, to be sited in North America or Europe.
-The next deadline for proposals for future conferences is February 1, 2020, for conferences to be held in 2020 in North America.
+The next deadline for proposals for future conferences is August 1, 2020, for conferences to be held in 2021 in Europe.

 - This program supports one meeting a year.

 - Conference locations will alternate between North America and Europe, with conferences to be held in North America in even-numbered years, and in Europe in odd-numbered years.